Before we get into the types of clustering in machine learning, here’s what we are dealing with.

 What is Clustering?

-Clustering or Cluster analysis is the method of grouping the entities based on similarities.
+Clustering or Cluster analysis method is grouping the entities based on similarities.
 Defined as an unsupervised learning problem that aims to make training data with a given set of inputs but without any target values.
 It is the process of finding similar structures in a set of unlabeled data to make it more understandable and manipulative.

 It reveals subgroups in the available heterogeneous datasets such that every individual cluster has greater homogeneity than the whole.
 In simpler words, these clusters are groups of like objects that differ from the objects in other clusters.